FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-Note it's nothing more than a plain list.
-If one wishes, one can navigate to the corresponding upload to get more information with specific upload IDs, or with a wildcard `*`.
+One can retrieve specific data from each upload by navigating to the corresponding upload.
+This could be done in a second request using the retrieved upload IDs or, more efficiently, in the initial request with the wildcard `*`:

 ```json hl_lines="5-7"
 {